simylein/minecraft-server/README.md

 ```
 whitelist remove ${playername}
 ```
-Important: If you do these commands ingame you will need to put a / before each command.
+Important: If you do these commands ingame you will need to put a / before each command. <br>
 In the screen terminal you don't need a / before your command.
 ## server.settings
-This is your file that holds the variables you have chosen with the setup script.
+This is your file that holds the variables you have chosen with the setup script. <br>
 If you know what your are doing feel free to edit it to suit your needs.
 ```
 nano server.settings